nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 		* With Ant, Jenkins _deploys_ from developer-latest to DEV_LATEST sandbox, executing ALL the tests.
 			* If the build breaks,
 				- There must be a code freeze:
-				- No more code can be commited to developer-latest branch until the problem is resolved.
+				- Code can't be commited to developer-latest branch until the problem is resolved.
 			* Whichever Developers/Testers worked on the branch which broke the build have the immediate responsibility to investigate and fix the build.
-			* In the event the issue can not be quickly resolved, Code must be reverted to last green state.
+			* If issue can not be quickly resolved, Code must be reverted to last green state.

 	(Normally, humans should not interact with the DEV_LATEST org after it has been created, but they may need to in order to investigate broken builds.)